 This post will be about the easier and cheaper way: getting the credit cards.

 The easiest way to earn a Southwest Companion Pass is to earn 110,000 qualifying points in one calendar year.
 At the moment, qualifying points can be earned from credit card sign up bonuses, credit card spending, Rapid Rewards shopping portal points, or hotel points transfers among other ways.* Qualifying points CAN NOT be earned by transferring points directly from Ultimate Rewards.

-Right now all three of the Southwest credit cards are offering a 50k Rapid Rewards sign up bonus after spending $2,000 in the first three months.
+Right now a personal and business Southwest credit cards are offering a 50k Rapid Rewards sign up bonus after spending $2,000 in the first three months.

 Each card requires $2,000 spending in 3 months to unlock the bonus miles.
 The $99-annual-fee Premier cards come with 6,000 anniversary Rapid Rewards.
-The $69-annual-fee Plus card comes with 3,000 anniversary Rapid Rewards.
-The annual fee is never waived on either card type.
+The annual fee is not waived the first year.

 Can You Get Two Southwest Cards at Once?

 You can and should get two Southwest cards the same day if you want to get the Southwest Companion Pass.
 I’ve seen tons of reports of people getting one personal and one business Southwest card on the same day.
 I have also seen people report getting both the Plus and Premier personal cards on the same day.